BassemMamar/angular-starter-v2/README.md

 *_In case Module name for parent route is provided:_*
 + Remember that `canActivateChild` applied just when try to access any child route but NOT the route it self.
-+ In this case all the routes declared in the children section will have the same authority which is for `InvestigationStudio` module.
++ In this case all the routes declared in the children section will have the same authority which is for `Investigation` module.
 + If you provide both module name and page name in the parent route, then all children routes will have this page's authority.
 + any data provided from child route will be ignored in the current implementaion.